Georgia Highlands College

 Prior to the filing of a formal written grievance, a student has the right to engage in informal discourse or negotiation privately with the faculty member or the academic dean of the faculty member.
 If this avenue has been exhausted without providing a satisfactory conclusion, and the student desires to file a formal grievance against a faculty member, the following course of action should be taken:†

-- The student will request a conference with the academic dean of the faculty member OR any other academic dean OR the studentís campus dean OR the Vice President for Academic and Student Affairs, at which the student will present a statement in writing outlining the complaint, and providing evidence of violation of their academic rights.† Substantiating data and examples illustrating the problem should be presented in writing by the student.
+- The student will request a conference with the academic dean of the faculty member OR any other academic dean OR the studentís campus dean OR the Vice President for Academic Affairs, at which the student will present a statement in writing outlining the complaint, and providing evidence of violation of their academic rights.† Substantiating data and examples illustrating the problem should be presented in writing by the student.

 - The dean should inform the student of receipt of the request within five working days.
 The conference itself should be held within fifteen working days of receipt of the written request from the student.